dariok/pdf2tei/README.md

 @height, @width, and @l (for the most frequently used @left of all lines) on pb.
 Additionally, all tei:l are comprised of one or more tei:hi with layout information (most importantly @rendition but also dimensional attributes).

+---

+Some contributions to this software were created within the scope of a project funded by the German BMBF, project ID 16TOA015A.